-Have you been accused of robbery or burglary in Chicago?
-Contact an experienced defense attorney at Mitchell S. Sexner & Associates LLC to get skillful representation.
+Have you been accused of theft, robbery, or burglary in Chicago?
+Contact an experienced Chicago theft lawyer at Mitchell S. Sexner & Associates LLC to get skillful representation.

 Differences Between Theft, Robbery, and Burglary